 The David Ulrich HR model is used by big, customer-focused companies around the world to improve efficiency and efficacy in their HR departments.

-Ulrich's model helps to organise roles and responsibilities across HR departments, defining who is responsible and accountable for the key tasks that contribute to the smooth running of any business.
+Ulrich's model helps to organize roles and responsibilities across HR departments, defining who is responsible and accountable for the key tasks that contribute to the smooth running of any business.

 What is The David Ulrich HR model?

-The David Ulrich HR model was introduced in 1995 as a way of organising HR functions.
+The Ulrich model of HR is a model that helps to organize roles and responsibilities across HR departments.
+This HR model was first introduced by David Ulrich in 1995 as a way of organizing HR functions.

 Meant particularly for large corporations with big and unwieldy teams, the model is designed to streamline ways of working and ensure every team member is clear on their roles and responsibilities, and what they're accountable for.